EOEPCA/ades-core-engine-api-framework/README.md

 docker run --rm  -d --name zoo -p 7777:80 --network host  eoepca-ades-core:1.0
 ```

+with the option `--network host` the port 7777 will be ignored

 2) run a getProcess to test the installation:

 ```shell script